Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 Why grapeseed oil could revolutionise your skin

 Overall, linoleic acid is connected to numerous sneaky conditions behind the pathogenesis of pimples.
 Why does this matter?
-Because out of all the popular natural skincare oils, grapeseed oil is one of the richest in linoleic acid.
-The percentages are 69.6% linoleic acid, 15.8% oleic acid, 7% palmitic acid, and 4% stearic acid.
+Because grapeseed oil has one of the highest percentages of any topical oil: 69.6% linoleic acid, 15.8% oleic acid, 7% palmitic acid, and 4% stearic acid.

 Coconut oil contains merely 3% linoleic acid; its claim to fame is the antibacterial lauric acid.
 Olive oil comes in at 15%, while cocoa butter contains 3.2%.
 Sesame seed oil contains 41%, which is close but no cigar.

-It tested microcomedones, one of the tiniest forms of clogged pores, in patients with mild acne.
-It was simple, as those receiving linoleic acid received a near 25% reduction in the size of their microcomedones over 1 month, while the placebo group experienced nothing.
+The most direct evidence came in this double blind study from 1998, which tested microcomedones, one of the tiniest forms of clogged pores.
+In patients with mild acne, linoleic acid caused a near 25% reduction in the size of their microcomedones over 1 month, while the placebo group experienced nothing.

 Unbeatable for vitamin E (almost)